sjessa/sjessa/README.md

 ### A data-driven approach to identify the cell-of-origin in pediatric brain tumors

-Leveraging our brain reference atlas, we designed approaches to computationally integrate primary patient tumor NGS data with the atlas in order to identify, for each subtype of pediatric brain tumors, their most likely cell-of-origin.
+Leveraging our brain reference atlas, we designed approaches to computationally integrate primary patient tumor omics data (scRNAseq, scATACseq, bulk RNAseq, ChIPseq, HiC) with the atlas in order to identify, for each subtype of pediatric brain tumors, their most likely cell-of-origin.

 - Associated publications: